Licensing Guides

 ADDITIONAL WORK EXPERIENCE FOR MASTER LICENSE: If you would like to own your own business, you will need to get a Master HVAC Contractor License.
 You will need to document an additional two more years of experience as a journeyman to qualify to register to sit for the Master exam.

-TAKE LICENSING EXAM AND PAY EXAM FEE: As stated above the Department of Housing, Buildings and Construction has contracted with Prov Inc. to develop and administer their licensing examination program.
+TAKE LICENSING EXAM AND PAY EXAM FEE: As stated above the Department of Housing, Buildings and Construction has contracted with Prov to develop and administer their licensing examination program.
 To register and schedule for testing, go to https://www.provexam.com/register.
 The exam fee is $80.

-APPLY FOR MASTER HVAC CONTRACTOR LICENSE: Once you’ve passed the exam and have all the other documentation demonstrating you’ve fulfilled the work experience requirements, Journeyman mechanics can apply for the Master HVAC Contractor License using this form.
+APPLY FOR MASTER HVAC CONTRACTOR LICENSE: Once you’ve passed the exam and have all the other documentation demonstrating you’ve fulfilled the work experience requirements, Journeyman mechanics can apply for the Master HVAC Contractor license using this form.
 At the bottom of the application you will find a chart to help you determine the correct application fee.
 The annual fee for a Master license is $250.
 However, the initial licensing fee is prorated for no less than seven months or up to as much as 18 months based on what month you apply for it and what month it will expire.
 All licenses expire at the end of the license holder’s birth month.
 You will need to renew your license every year.

 How Long Does it Take to Get an HVAC Contractors License in Kentucky?

 It will take a minimum of two years to qualify to take the Journeyman HVAC Mechanic License Exam in Kentucky.
-However, while you’re working, accumulating the necessary journeyman level experience, you are also earning money.
-If you choose to go on to apply for the Master HVAC Contractor License, you will need an additional two years’ experience as a licensed journeyman before you can take the master level exam.
+However, while you’re working, accumulating the necessary journeyman-level experience, you are also earning money.

-Kentucky HVAC Training programs and schools
+Kentucky HVAC Training Programs and Schools

-Most HVAC technicians hold some kind of post-secondary degree or certificate.
 There are currently two main organizations that approve HVAC programs and schools nationwide: HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).
+HVAC Excellence has accredited South Central Kentucky Community and Technical College, in Bowling Green, which offers certificates and degree programs in HVAC.

-Niche: 2024 Best Colleges with HVAC and Refrigeration Engineering Technician Degrees in Kentucky
+Niche: 2026 Best Colleges with HVAC and Refrigeration Engineering Technician Degrees in Kentucky

 Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED.

-On-the-Job Experience: While on the job you will need good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing and working in tight spaces.
+On-the-Job Experience: While on the job you will need good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing, and working in tight spaces.

-Kentucky HVAC Licensing Exam Details
+Kentucky HVAC Mechanical Licensing Exam Details

 General Knowledge

-Systems & Sizing
+Systems and Sizing

 Equipment